 Default Tools - Filesystem¶

-The 11 tools in default-tool-specs-builtin-fs.json are the safety.fs surface as ready-to-call tools - a small shell-style filesystem pipeline covering list-roots, read, list, stat, grep, count, slice, sort, cut, find, and write.
+The 18 tools in default-tool-specs-builtin-fs.json are the safety.fs surface as ready-to-call tools - a shell-style filesystem pipeline covering list-roots, read, list, stat, grep, recursive content search, count, slice, sort, cut, find, write, append, targeted edit, copy, move, and delete (file and directory).
 They operate within two boundaries:

 - Readable roots - directories the tools may read from, recursively.
 The user's home directory is a readable root by default.